-The following is a report of the Compensation Committee of the Company describing the compensation policies and rationale applicable to the Company's executive officers with respect to the compensation paid to such executive officers for the year ended December 31, 1996.
-The information contained in this report shall not be deemed to be "soliciting material" or to be "filed" with the Securities and Exchange Commission nor shall such information be incorporated by reference into any future filing under the Securities Act or the Exchange Act, except to the extent that the Company specifically incorporates it by reference into any such filing.
+The following is a report of the Compensation Committee of the Company describing the compensation policies and rationale applicable to the Company's executive officers with respect to the compensation paid to such executive officers for the year ended December 31, 1997.
+The information contained in this report shall not be deemed to be "soliciting material" or to be "filed" with the SEC nor shall such information be incorporated by reference into any future filing under the Securities Act or the Exchange Act, except to the extent that the Company specifically incorporates it by reference into any such filing.

 The Compensation Committee (the "Committee") of the Board of Directors reviews and recommends to the Board of Directors for approval the Company's executive compensation policies.
 The Committee is responsible for reviewing the salary and benefits structure of the Company at least annually to insure its competitiveness within the Company's industry.
-The following is the report of the Committee describing the compensation policies and rationales applicable to the Company's executive officers with respect to the compensation paid to such executive officers for the fiscal year ended December 31, 1996.
-From January 1996 through December 1996, the members of the Committee were Howard Birndorf, David Robinson, and David Schnell.
-In December 1996 David Schnell was replaced by Harry Hixson as a member of the Committee.
-Accordingly, this report is from Howard Birndorf, David Robinson and David Schnell as it relates to events prior to December 1996 and from Howard Birndorf, David Robinson and Harry Hixson as it relates to events occurring after that date.
+The following is the report of the Committee describing the compensation policies and rationales applicable to the Company's executive officers with respect to the compensation paid to such executive officers for the fiscal year ended December 31, 1997.
+In 1997, the members of the Committee were Howard C. Birndorf, David E. Robinson, and Harry F. Hixson, Jr. Howard C. Birndorf resigned as a member of the Company's Board of Directors and the Compensation Committee as of January 1, 1998.